Bruce Goldstein, President

 Director of Development

-Ms. Figueroa has been a Staff Attorney at Farmworker Justice since 2016.
+Ms. Figueroa has worked at Farmworker Justice since 2016.
 She engages in advocacy and community education for farmworkers on issues related to immigration, labor rights and occupational health and safety.
 Previously, Ms. Figueroa worked at various civil society organizations throughout the U.S. and Latin America for the protection and advancement of economic and social rights, including in Guatemala, Honduras and Costa Rica.
 Ms. Figueroa is a native Spanish speaker and a graduate of Georgetown University and Columbia Law School.